jermsmcerms/CommandInterpreter/README.md

 allows for special motion inputs found in classic fighting games such as Street Fighter.
 Although, I will not be adding that code here.
 I will let you try and figure that out for yourself :)

+P.S: This base line project will not scale for certian games as is.
+For example, The ComposeCommand function will may not produce the input you expect with the current algorithm and limited scope of commands.